Truro Agricultural Fair

 20 Truro Center Road, Truro, MA 02666

-PLEASE NOTE THE DATE CHANGE TO MONDAY, SEPTEMBER 4, 10am-4pm.
+SUNDAY, SEPTEMBER 2, 10am-3pm.
 Join us in celebrating Agriculture, Aquaculture, Fishing and Farming on the beautiful banks of the Pamet River.
-The Ag Fair, a Truro tradition, offers a variety of locally harvested foods from land and sea: buy oysters or lobsters, just picked fruits and veggies, fresh eggs or honey, baked delicacies or a finger-licking local lunch served up by the Cape’s fantastic food trucks.
+The Ag Fair, an Outer Cape tradition, offers a variety of locally harvested foods from land and sea: buy oysters or lobsters, just picked fruits and veggies, fresh eggs or honey, baked delicacies or a finger-licking local lunch served up by the Cape’s fantastic food trucks.

 The fair is free and open to the public and includes Harvest Contests as well as Pie-eating, Pie-baking and Barnyard Beauty Contests.
 BYO zucchini racecar for our 24’ long Zucchini 500 racetrack (judging starts at noon)!
 Fiddlers bands play all day; we offer old-fashioned kids games and art-making tables, turnip and rutabaga bowling and lots, lots more.